ptomulik/testmd/rst/README.rst

 Flashing and debugging
 ----------------------

 Flashing and debugging from CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use GNU debugger and OpenOCD to flash application into your MCU.
 First step is to enter debugger CLI::

-    $ arm-none-eabi-gdb
+    $ arm-none-eabi-gdb build/debug/ledlight-hy-ministm32v.elf

+**NOTE**: select appropriate binary file in the above line, it's just an example for HY-MiniSTM32V board.

 then form GDB session attach to your target board using OpenOCD::